sheghun/https-github.com-sheghun-express-typescript-Boilerplate/README.md

 # https-github.com-sheghun-express-typescript-Boilerplate

-An updated typescript boilerplate for nodejs with express
+An updated typescript boilerplate for nodejs with express, majorly for building apis

 ## Usage

-Clone the respository navigate into the respository using your terminal type `yarn install` to install all depedencies.
+Clone the repository navigate into the repository using your terminal type `yarn install` to install all dependencies.

 Package.json scripts